Kappa Kappa Gamma: Hazing

-In 1997, the television show 20/20 featured an exposé on hazing in the sorority system that included a hazing by three members of Kappa Kappa Gamma at DePauw University in Greenpaw, Indiana, and a local sorority Lambda Delta Sigma at Concordia College in Saint Paul, Minnesota.
+In 1997, the television show 20/20 featured an exposé on hazing in the sorority system that included a hazing by three members of Kappa Kappa Gamma at DePauw University in Greencastle, Indiana, and a local sorority Lambda Delta Sigma at Concordia College in Saint Paul, Minnesota.
 The three members of Kappa Kappa Gamma, on November 6, 1997, were accused of branding three pledges with cigarettes in a family hazing rite after a night of heavy drinking.
-After being burned, the pledges were encouraged to streak across campus and to grovel for cigarettes at a fraternity house.
+After being burned, the pledges were encouraged to streak across campus and grovel for cigarettes at a fraternity house.
 The result was severe enough to send one of the pledges to the hospital with minor burn injuries.
-The discovery of the incident caused investigations by the sorority and campus to be launched.
-The members who were involved with the incident were not charged by the state of Indiana with criminal recklessness under the hazing statute, as had been reported.
-They did, however, face a possible trial for alcohol possession but due to difficulty proving who provided the alcohol, the members were given community service instead.
+The disclosure of the incident caused investigations by the sorority and campus to be launched.
+The members who were involved in the incident were not charged by the state of Indiana with criminal recklessness under the hazing statute, as had been reported.
+They did, however, face a possible trial for alcohol possession, but due to difficulty proving who provided the alcohol, the members were given community service instead.
 DePauw's reaction to the hazing for the chapter was to put the chapter on social probation until Fall 1999 and cut its pledge class in half for two years.
-The thirteen members who had either been involved with the incident or had known about it were given one-semester suspensions and social probation for their participation, and were voted by their chapter to retain membership within the chapter.
+The thirteen members who had either been involved with the incident or had known about it were given one-semester suspensions and social probation for their participation and were voted by their chapter to retain membership within the chapter.

-In 2014, the Kappa Kappa Gamma chapter at the University of Connecticut in Storrs, Connecticut, was kicked off campus until 2017 for forcing pledges to drink until they passed out, act like animals, and wiggle on the floor like "sizzling bacon".
+In 2014, the Kappa Kappa Gamma chapter at the main campus of the University of Connecticut in Storrs, Connecticut was forced to stop its operations for forcing pledges to "drink until they passed out, act like animals, and wiggle on the floor like 'sizzling bacon.'"
+The chapter was not reinstated until 2017, under a probationary review.

-In 2015, the Kappa Kappa Gamma chapter at Ohio State University in Columbus, Ohio was suspended for initiation rituals that involved heavy consumptions of alcohol.
+In 2015, the Kappa Kappa Gamma chapter at Ohio State University in Columbus, Ohio was suspended for initiation rituals that involved heavy consumption of alcohol.

-In 2020, the Kappa Kappa Gamma chapter at Indiana University Bloomington in Bloomington, Indiana, was suspended for hazing and misconduct.
-One pledge reported to authorities she and about 50 other pledges were escorted to a basement, where senior members of the sorority were clad in lingerie intimidating them and pranked them thinking they had to perform oral sex on fraternity members or do a line of cocaine.
-One senior member of the sorority allegedly stated, "they (pledges) were lucky they didn't have to do anything worse as pledges for a top-tier sorority."
+In 2020, the Kappa Kappa Gamma chapter at Indiana University Bloomington in Bloomington, Indiana was suspended for hazing and misconduct.
+One pledge reported to authorities she and about 50 other pledges were escorted to a basement, where senior members of the sorority were clad in lingerie, intimidating them and pranking them, thinking they had to perform oral sex on fraternity members or do a line of cocaine.
+One senior member of the sorority allegedly stated, "They (pledges) were lucky they didn't have to do anything worse as pledges for a top-tier sorority."